Episode Twelve closed with the Rabbi comforting Itzhak for the loss of his family, and calling them all together for Kiddush.

 All file in quietly and take seats.
 The sound of bombs is very near and the wail of sirens and pounding of the antiaircraft guns is continuous.
 As the Rabbi speaks, Mrs. Winkelman pours the wine and Lusia and Genia distribute it.
 The glasses used for the wine are as various and non-descript as the furniture.

 Rabbi: Before we start, I'd like to say a few words.
 The bombs are falling close, and they will come closer.
 We will pray that this danger passes over us as the Angel of Death passed over the houses of the Israelites in Egypt when the doors were marked with the blood of a lamb.
 As we agreed, we will not seek the safety of the cellar, but will stay up here to pray together for our deliverance, and the deliverance of all who are in peril.
 And if we are taken, it will be together.
+(The bombs are now very close, and the noise of them interrupts him many times in the following dialogue.)

 Rabbi: [Continues] We as a people have been condemned to perish by our oppressors, not for any transgression of ours, but only because we are what we are—Jews.